Magody/DataScience/projects/neat/README.md

 - We can embed genes to inherit, for instance: mutation_rates are genes in this implementation.
 - Stagnant species control can decrease general performance due to these childs mutated can generate a new good solution after N (20 < N < 50) stagnant generations.
 But if number of stagnant generations are really high, we should remove them.
 - Protecting stagnant species is important.
 With minimum 2 individuals.

-To do
+- enough population is better than a lot.
+Prefer to increase epochs than population To do
 - Optimice stagnation: In rare cases when the fitness of the entire population does not improve for more than 20 generations.
 Refocus the search in promising parts.
 - Penalize fitnesses using network size.